 Learning outcomes of the course unit

 The course provides the basic information needed to the understanding of digital systems operating principles.
-After completing this course, students acquire a functional vision of digital systems, familiarize with some of the basic CAD tools and are able to complete simple design experiences.
+After completing this course, students acquire a functional vision of digital systems and are able to complete simple design experiences.

 Course contents summary